 If performing a Trick requires cards (buried bones or drawing pups) and there are no cards in the deck, take cards from those set aside during Setup.
-If there are no cards remaining there, you must ignore the remainder of the Trick.
+If there are no cards remaining there, you must ignore the rest of that part of the Trick.
 Plan accordingly!